 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Sofie Birkin’s art is a joy to behold.
 It is bold, colorful, sex-positive, feminist, fantastical, and fiercely queer.
 It also features a large number of canine, feline, and other furry, feathered, and sometimes even scaly friends.
-Based in Denver, CO, but hailing from Southend-on-Sea in the UK, Birkin is largely self-taught and got her primary experience on the job as the in-house illustrator for a marketing agency.
-Today, she is an in-demand muralist, illustrator, and installation artist.
-She has illustrated two books, Sex Ed: A Guide for Adults by Ruby Rare and The Art of Drag by Jake Hall, and she recently completed her first set of erotic tarot cards.
-We caught up with Birkin ahead of her first trip home since the start of the pandemic to find out more about her and her work.
+Born in the U.K. and based Denver, Colorado, the self-taught illustrator, muralist, and installation artist’s client list includes Apple, Google, Nike, Planned Parenthood, Billie razors, Insider, Bon Appetit, Bust, and The New York Times.
+Birkin has illustrated the books Sex Ed: A Guide for Adults by Ruby Rare and The Art of Drag by Jake Hall, and a set of erotic tarot cards.
+She also has a permanent installation at Meow Wolf Denver.

 How did you get started?

 I’m mostly self-taught as an illustrator.
 I got really lucky and snagged a job at a marketing agency in 2016, so I was doing commercial illustration for years there, which gave me plenty of opportunity to practice.
-I only went freelance full-time last year.
+I only went freelance full-time [in 2021].
 I had so many other jobs before that.
 I’m quite industrious, really, which is a nice way of saying I’ll do anything for a buck.
-I will also do just about anything I can to avoid retail work (although I’ve done my fair share of that too).
+I will also do just about anything I can to avoid retail work...although I’ve done my fair share of that, too.

 I’ve been a terrible bartender, a worse server, bagged popcorn for Americans pleading with me to repeat the word “butter.”
 I’ve printed hockey-themed slogans onto hundreds of baby onesies, assembled thousands of tacky charm bracelets, and taught bachelorette parties how to make fascinators.
 (I got fired from that one for plucking a pheasant on the job!)
 I even worked as a glorified crafter at a wedding shoe company.
 My most soul-destroying act was daintily applying rhinestones in the shape of a pair of handcuffs to a pair of shoes intended for a police wedding.
 ACHATIBS: All Cops Have Appalling Taste In Bridal Shoes.